 While brick and mortar schools are typically in class seven to eight hours a day, the same doesn’t hold true for homeschooling.
 You can have work done in one to three hours, according to what you’re studying and the attention level of the children.
 Remember here, you’re on vacation, so you’re going to be lax.
 Take the time to teach them about exercise, history at the local museum, or budgeting and buying groceries at the local store.
 All of this is teaching them, so if you do it, you’re doing a good job and allowing them to enjoy their vacation at the same time.

-These are just a few tips for continuing to homeschool while you’re on vacation.
+Whether you are planning a long-distance road trip, or setting off on a long vacation, these are just a few tips for continuing to homeschool while you’re on vacation.
 Remember, homeschooling isn’t like brick and mortar school.
 You have more possibilities and a much more flexible schedule.
 The teaching is up to you and you want them to enjoy learning.
 These tips will help your kids stay in school, but have fun at the same time.